“Food should always be a celebration.”

 “It should always be a celebration, so it’s not coming to work to slop food on a plate.
 Good food is a bit like a warm hug,” he says.

-From starting as a butcher by day and working for free in fine dining restaurants at night, to serving hundreds of diners at international hotels, luxury lodges and wineries, passion has fueled his cooking.
+From starting as a butcher by day and working for free in fine dining restaurants at night, to serving hundreds of diners at international hotels, luxury lodges and wineries, passion has fuelled his cooking.

 But it was while working as the executive chef for a different aged care provider that Marcus realised he was no longer able to feel a sense of celebration while cooking.